AhmadHouraniah/RoCoCo/README.md

 ## Overview

-The RoCoCo Generator is a Perl script (`PCSTmult.pl`) designed to perform various arithmetic operations and generate reduction trees based on user-provided arguments.
+The RoCoCo Generator is a Perl script (`PCSTmult.pl`) designed to perform different arithmetic operations and generate compression trees based on user-provided arguments.

-## Features
+## Supported Operations

 1. **KbxLb Multiplier**:
    - Multiplies a K-bit number by an L-bit number.